intranda/goobi-workflow-plugins-de/workflow/intranda_workflow_hu_importer.md

 		[eadNode]:"ID of the parent node that this Imporset will use"
 		[rowStart]: first row that will be read
 		[rowEnd]: last row that will be read
-	  -->
+		[processTitleMode]: specifies how the process naming shall be handled -->
     <!-- EAD-> Lochkartei - Grabungsdokumentation Fritz und Ursula Hintze -->
     <importSet name="Lochkarten EAD Subnodes"